Naman1997/simple-fcos-cluster/README.md

 ### What does 'terraform apply' do?

+- Checks if the current dir already contains a file named `coreos.qcow2`
-- Downloads a version of fcos depending on the tfvars
+- If the file is not found, then it downloads the latest version of fcos
 - Converts the zipped image file to qcow2 and moves it to the Proxmox node
 - Creates a template using the qcow2 image
 - Copies your public key `~/.ssh/id_rsa.pub` to the Proxmox node
 - Creates ignition files with the system units and ssh keys injected for each VM to be created
 - Creates nodes using the ignition configurations and other parameters  specified in `terraform.tfvars`
 - Updates the haproxy configuration on a VM/raspberry pi
-- Deploys a k0s cluster when the nodes are ready
+- Deploys a k0s cluster when the nodes are ready.
+The latest version of k0s is used every time.
 - Replaces `~/.kube/config` with the new kubeconfig from k0sctl